 So lets start with: What is an Americano Coffee?
-Its is simply one or two shots of espresso with hot water added either before or after the coffee.
+Its is simply one or two shots of espresso with hot water added either before or after the water.

-At the coffee shop I would often have people ask me what are the differences between certain types of coffee.
-For example, they would ask about a Latte Vs. Cappuccino or a Macchiato vs Latte etc. But one of the questions that was asked the most was “What is an Americano coffee” and then quickly follow with “how is it different from Drip coffee” or ” what is difference between an Americano and a Long Black”?
+But one of the questions that was asked the most was “What is an Americano coffee?” and then quickly follow with “how is it different from Drip coffee?” or ” what is difference between an Americano and a Long Black”?

 I will now go over in more detail what an Americano coffee is and what makes it different from other similar yet vastly different coffee drinks.